Bumshakalaka/krAIna/README.md

 One way to boost your work performance is by performing snippets on the clipboard context with a Clipboard manager.

 ### Assistants
-Create your own assistant to talk with.
-It can be a causal assistant or prompt engineer.
+Your personal AI assistant.
+It can be a causal assistant or prompt engineer or storyteller.
+Assistant can be run as one-shot, similar to snippets or can use its memory and remember the conversation.

-The assistants have been created similar to Snippets.
+The assistants have been designed similar to Snippets.
 Check the `assistants` folder.

 ### Chat GUI application
 Chat GUI application build using tkinter